sf-wdi-gaia/intro-ruby-1/04-ruby-rails/asset-pipeline/27/readme.md

 ➜  rake assets:clobber
 ```

 Note you will typically only precompile your assets in development for debugging purposes.
-You'll set up your app to automatically precompile assets when deploying to production (we'll get to this later, when we learn about pushing to Heroku with Rails).
+You'll set up your app to automatically precompile assets when deploying to production (we'll look at this when push to Heroku with Rails).

 ### Caching

-Your application can be configured to "cache" common JavaScript and CSS files in the client's browser.
+A web application can be configured to "cache" common JavaScript and CSS files in the client's browser.

 Cached files don't need to be requested *on every page load*.
 They're already there, ready to go, meaning **less wait time** and **faster page loads**.